-As a least developed, mountainous and landlocked country, Bhutan — and its population and ecosystems — are extremely vulnerable to climate change.
+As a least developed, mountainous and landlocked country, Bhutan – and its population and ecosystems – are extremely vulnerable to climate change.
 Changing weather patterns affect communities in different ways.
-More intense rains, reduced soil moisture in high altitudes, flash floods and landslides put at risk decades of development efforts, with effects ranging from losses in agricultural production and food insecurity, to water stress and insecurity, climate-related disasters, changes to ecosystems and losses of biodiversity, and impacts on human health.
+More intense rains, reduced soil moisture in high altitudes, flash floods and landslides put decades of development efforts at risk, with effects ranging from losses in agricultural production and food insecurity, to water stress and insecurity, climate-related disasters, changes to ecosystems and losses of biodiversity, and impacts on human health.
 The Government of Bhutan has a strong focus on the environment, climate change and poverty reduction in all operations from planning to implementation; this priority was most recently announced in the guidelines to central and local government agencies for the 11th Five-Year Plan.

 The Government of Bhutan has undergone a history of decentralization reforms.
-In 1981 and 1991, respectively, 20 dzongkhags (districts) and 205 gewoks (blocks) were instituted by royal decree.
+In 1981 and 1991, respectively, 20 dzongkhags (districts) and 205 gewogs (blocks) were instituted by royal decree.
 The role, mandate and capacities of local governments in Bhutan have been significantly strengthened in recent years.
 Initiated in 2008, the Joint Local Governance Support Programme aims to make finance systems effective and transparent for local government service delivery, while strengthening the central government’s policy, regulatory, supportive and supervisory functions.
-Its strategy is to assist local governments in implementing block grants allocated for improving local-level infrastructure and in providing public services, while offering training and capacity development for local personnel and officials.
+Its strategy includes assisting local governments in implementing block grants allocated for improving local-level infrastructure and in providing public services, while offering training and capacity development for local personnel and officials.
 LoCAL is embedded in the Joint Local Governance Support Programme.

 Objectives, results and activities